MSA SC 3520-17266

 Pension of William McMillan, National Archives and Records Administration, Revolutionary War Pension and Bounty-Land Warrant Application Files, NARA M804, S 2806, from Fold3.com.

-Like Robert Harvey, it is not known what disease Thomas was sick with, but he likely stayed there until he had recovered from his sickness like Michael Nowland in December 1776.
+It is not known what disease Thomas was sick with, but he likely stayed there until he had recovered from his sickness.

 Arthur Alexander, "How Maryland Tried to Raise Her Continential Quotas."
 Maryland Historical Magazine 42, no. 3 (1947), 187-188, 196.